DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel framework MetaHGNIE for node importance estimation in heterogeneous knowledge graphs.
-By leveraging meta-path sequences to construct higher-order relational structures, MetaHGNIE effectively captures multi-entity interactions beyond pairwise connections.
-The proposed dual-channel hypergraph learning approach disentangles structural and semantic perspectives through a structural–relational encoder and a contextual hypergraph transformer, while a sparse-chunked attention mechanism ensures scalability on large-scale graphs.
-Furthermore, the multimodal fusion strategy aligns structure and semantics via contrastive learning, yielding robust and complementary representations.
-Extensive experiments demonstrate that MetaHGNIE achieves superior performance on node importance estimation, validating the effectiveness of modeling higher-order dependencies and integrating structure–semantics information in heterogeneous knowledge graphs.
+In this paper, we propose DualHNIE, a dual-channel hypergraph learning framework for node importance estimation in heterogeneous knowledge graphs.
+By constructing meta-path--induced hypergraphs, DualHNIE models collective, high-order relational patterns that are inaccessible to conventional pairwise message-passing schemes.
+Its dual-channel architecture explicitly disentangles structural topology from semantic context, yielding complementary and more interpretable representations, while the proposed sparse--chunked hypergraph transformer enables efficient computation on large-scale knowledge graphs.
+Extensive experiments on multiple NIE benchmarks demonstrate that DualHNIE consistently improves over state-of-the-art approaches.
+These results demonstrate that DualHNIE achieves superior performance on node importance estimation, validating the effectiveness of modeling higher-order dependencies and integrating structure--semantics information in heterogeneous knowledge graphs.
+In the future, DualHNIE can be extended to downstream tasks, such as personalized recommendation, intelligent search and ranking in complex networked applications.